venikman/FPF/FPF-Spec.md

 The solution also draws on fundamentals of measurement theory (Stevens’ levels of measurement) to prevent misuse.
 By encoding scale types and unit handling into our patterns, we avoid the “pseudo-quantitative” fallacies – no more averaging things like _risk levels_ or adding up _grades_ as if they were true numbers.
 In effect, A.17 puts a safeguard around **P‑1 Cognitive Elegance and P‑7 Ontological Parsimony**: we use a minimal, universal set of measurement constructs, and we avoid bloating the conceptual space with domain-specific or redundant terms.
 One canonical set of terms also makes the framework more teachable and **composable across contexts**, since architheories and projects aren’t inventing new synonyms that others must decipher.

 Importantly, distinguishing Entity vs Relation Characteristics future-proofs the reasoning model.
 It enforces a modeling rigor seen in domains like physics (where properties vs. relations are carefully distinguished) and brings it to architecture and knowledge domains.
 This rigor supports advanced reasoning in FPF – for example, **A.3.3 (Dynamics)** can treat system state variables as a well-defined set of Characteristics, and assurance patterns can trace **evidence metrics** unambiguously to the exact aspect measured.
-It also means any attempt to compare or combine metrics has to be explicit (via Gauges), which inherently improves **transparency and auditability** (a key FPF goal).
+It also means any attempt to compare or combine metrics has to be explicit (via ScoringMethods), which inherently improves **transparency and auditability** (a key FPF goal).

 Finally, retiring the “lifecycle” vocabulary in favor of state-space trajectories aligns with FPF’s **open-ended evolution** principle.
 It acknowledges that improvement is not a predefined path but a navigable space.
 This shift in mindset (from lifecycle stages to checklisted state transitions) removes an implicit bias that systems _ought_ to reach a “final” maturity stage – instead, it keeps the door open for perpetual refinement, which is philosophically aligned with continuous learning and adaptation.